sanger-tol/pipelines-website/markdown/developers/review_checklist.md

 The aim is to have standardised best-practice pipelines.
 To ensure this standardisation, we maintain a set of guidelines which all sanger-tol pipelines must adhere to.
-These are adopted from [nf-core guidelines](https://nf-co.re/docs/contributing/guidelines) and [review checklist](https://nf-co.re/docs/contributing/pipeline_release_review_guidelines).
+These are adapted from [nf-core guidelines](https://nf-co.re/docs/contributing/guidelines) and [review checklist](https://nf-co.re/docs/contributing/pipeline_release_review_guidelines).

 Pipeline developers are recommended to create **modular and small pull requests (PRs)** to get the most out of the review process.
 Think about that _before_ writing the code and opening the pull-request, as breaking down a PR into multiple ones can be tricky.